LazyTechGeek/Actionable-Notifications/README.md

 Link to YouTube Video 📺 Watch the video here: https://youtu.be/Nlc3sahKBTc

-The following scripts referenced in the video as as follows:
+The following scripts and links referenced in the video as as follows:

 Links:
 💻 Alexa Developer Console: